 - 1. Clothing designed for underwear.
 Example: Thin (see-through), tank style undershirts are not allowed as outerwear. - 2.
-Hats, hoods, beanies, hairnets, hair rags, ski bands, bandanas or any other head covering and sunglasses are not allowed to be worn in the classrooms, MPR, office, or gym. - 3.
+Hoods, bandanas, and sunglasses are not allowed to be worn in the classrooms, MPR, office, or gym. - 3.
 Suggestive, revealing, or transparent attire that could divert attention from the learning process or may contribute to inappropriate conduct.
 Examples: front or back cleavage exposure, and short skirts/shorts/high-slit skirts.
 Personal parts of the body should be appropriately covered.
 Clothing with holes in inappropriate places, bare midriffs, upper thighs, or exposed chests, will not be permitted.
-Clothing shall be sufficient to conceal undergarments.
+Clothing shall be sufficient to conceal undergarments and personal parts of the body such as the chest area.
 Shorts must be long enough to reach the top of the thumb fingertip. - 4.
 Clothing that promotes hate, injustice, obscenity, drugs, alcohol, nicotine, sex, or violence.
-Examples: Cookies attire, FTP attire, FUCT attire, etc - 5.
+Examples: Cookies attire, FTP attire, FUCT attire, etc. - 5.
 Bathing suits, sports bras, and see-through or fishnet fabrics are not appropriate school attire.
 No clothing with numbers, unless deemed "spirit wear" for MOHS, SMHS, or NHS. - 6.
-Student's clothing must be clean and free of offensive odor. - 7.
-Any clothing, jewelry, accessory, symbol, notebook, personal belonging, or manner of grooming, which by its color, arrangement, trademark, or other attribute denotes membership in gangs or which advocate drug (including brands such as "Cookies," alcohol or tobacco use, violence or disruptive behavior is prohibited). - 8.
+Students' clothing must be clean and free of offensive odor. - Any clothing, jewelry, accessory, symbol, notebook, personal belonging, or manner of grooming, which by its color, arrangement, trademark, or other attribute denotes membership in gangs or which advocate drug (including brands such as "Cookies," "Backwoods," alcohol or tobacco use, violence or disruptive behavior is prohibited). - 8.
 Clothing with pictorial or written representation of anything illegal, sexual, or vulgar, as determined by school personnel, may not be worn.
 Including firearms or any weapons. - 9.
 Clothing should be free of writing, pictures, insights which are crude, vulgar, or profane. - 10.
 Being barefoot